Code Review Agents: Meet the Sissies 💅

 Why This Works

-It raises the floor so humans can focus on judgment instead of janitorial work.
+It doesn’t replace human reviewers.
+It raises the floor so your team can focus on judgment, architecture, and product thinking — instead of janitorial work.

 Closing Thought